USS SHOUP DDG 86

 March 31, 2010 USS Shoup completed an intense period of combat system maintenance and repair at the Naval Surface Warfare Center (NSWC) in Port Hueneme, Calif., from March 22-25.

 August 1, The Shoup collided with a civilian 21-foot boat, with three passengers onboard, around 11.30 p.m., 56 miles northwest of Point Loma.
 The civilian motorboat’s fiberglass hull was damaged but seaworthy and the Shoup’s hull was scraped.
 No one is injured.
 DDG 86 is currently participating in a Composite Training Unit Exercise (COMPTUEX), as part of the Lincoln Carrier Strike Group, in preparation for the upcoming fall deployment.

 September 7, USS Shoup departed Everett for a scheduled Middle East deployment.

 October 8, The guided-missile destroyer arrived in Port Klang, Malaysia, for a port visit to Kuala Lumpur.

-October 27, The Shoup pulled into Fleet Activities Yokosuka for a routine port call.
+October 27, The Shoup moored outboard the USS Momsen (DDG 92) at Harbor Master Pier (HMP) West, Fleet Activities Yokosuka for a five-day port call.

-November 4, USS Shoup arrived in Nagoya, Japan, for a goodwill port visit.
+November 4, USS Shoup moored at Yatomi Pier in Port of Nagoya, Aichi Prefecture, Japan, for a goodwill port visit.